-Inventory management guide for ecommerce.
 Logistic issues and challenges don’t add up with multiple warehouses.
 They multiply.
 Retail businesses, like high street shops and e-shops, enjoy growth.
 Doing retail business in scale usually means better competitive prices, higher availability, and better margins.
 Growing from a single warehouse to a multiple warehouse organisation is so tricky that it can eventually kill the entire organisation, especially when the inventory management is sub-par.

-Multiple warehouses require processes, automation, and dashboard guided management.
+Multiple warehouses require processes, automation, and dashboard-guided management.
 The traditional small retail leadership based on intuition and hard work no longer proves useful with multiple warehouses.

 With every new warehouse, SKUs almost double

 Once a product item sits in a different location, it becomes a new item in terms of inventory management.
 The number one factor that influences everything else, is demand.
-And demand differs for each warehouse; thus, any calculations, any prediction, any inventory strategy setting is always relevant to each warehouse alone.
+Demand differs for each warehouse; thus, any calculations, any prediction, or any inventory strategy setting is always relevant to each warehouse alone.
 But at the same time, no warehouse is an island, and everything is connected into one business entity, i.e. your company.

 Making decisions about your inventory has to be done in the context of local demand and at the same time in the context of the whole supply chain.
 This is mind-blowing at first but becomes a natural process once you get used to it.